rcravens/kit/README.md

 > - 👉 Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.

 This kit uses "templates" to allow the kit to manage workflows for a number of technology stacks.

+`kit new` - Will list out the currently available templates.

 Right now the following templates are supported out-of-the-box:

+- Django (`kit new django`) - Read the `templates/django/README.md` for more details about this template.
+- FastApi (`kit new fastapi`) - Read the `templates/fastapi/README.md` for more details about this template.
+- Flask (`kit new flask`) - Read the `templates/flask/README.md` for more details about this template.
 - Laravel (`kit new laravel`) - Read the `templates/laravel/README.md` for more details about this template.
-- Django (`kit new django`) - Read the `templates/django/README.md` for more details about this template.
 - MySQL (`kit new mysql`) - Read the `templates/mysql/README.md` for more details about this template.
-- PostgreSsQL (`kit new postresql`) - Read the `templates/postresql/README.md` for more details about this template.
+- PostgreSQL (`kit new postresql`) - Read the `templates/postresql/README.md` for more details about this template.
 - Redis (`kit new redis`) - Read the `templates/redis/README.md` for more details about this template.

 There is a `templates/.empty` example that you can use to create a new technology stack.
 Checkout the `templates/.empty/README.md` file for details on how to create your own.

 ## 💥 Quick Start

-### 👉 Docker Environment
+### Docker Environment

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system.